 We were all set to go to press with it when Rowling dropped her “He really is dead.” brick at Radio City Music Hall at the beginning of August, and sent us all scrambling to do rewrites and apply emergency patches.
 Consequently, it got a bit delayed and didn’t come out until November.

-Despite having been deep-sixed by the release of ‘Harry Potter and the Deathly Hallows’, it can still be ordered from amazon.com, Barnes & Noble, and possibly other services.
+Despite most of the theories in it having been deep-sixed by the release of ‘Harry Potter and the Deathly Hallows’, it can still be ordered from amazon.com, Barnes & Noble, and possibly other services.
 It is probably still good for a few laughs (at us, if nothing else).

 A portion of the proceeds of the sales are contributed directly to The Children's Voice, also known as The Children's High-Level Group, the charity which J. K. Rowling helped to found.
 It is referred to by the latter name in the credits of the book itself.

 The original design of the cover grabbed the whole “murder mystery” theme which is used throughout the book’s design and ran with it, with an original title that made cultural reference to Agatha Christe’s famous novel ‘Who Killed Roger Ackroyd?’ but the publishers were convinced that no one had ever heard of Agatha Christie’s book and made me change it.
 Give the numbers of “reviews” which rapidly appeared on amazon that did nothing but whine about the title (and gave every appearance that the reviewers had emphatically NOT read the book, nor purchased it — and were proud of it) I’m not convinced that this change was a good idea.
 But then, quite probably the whole concept of going with the murder mystery theme, with a murder mystery title, was flawed from the get-go.